amanroa/emoji-sentiment-prediction/README.md

 Do emojis in tweets impact sentiment prediction models?
 This is the question that I wanted to answer in my project.
 I am studying how emojis affect tweet sentiment to improve sentiment analysis accuracy and learn more about their role in text sentiment.
 To test my question, I used a Naive Bayes model.
 Through my testing, I found that adding emojis to tweet text input increases the accuracy of categorization.
 Surprisingly, the most accurate model that I tested on involved training the model on only emojis, not text.

 Twitter (now X) is a platform where people can share their thoughts and opinions through words, pictures, or videos.
 Many tweets contain emojis, and they can change or add to the meaning of tweets.
+Many tweet sentiment analysis models only focus on the words in the tweets when training and testing - and we did it this way in class too (JamesMTucker, n.d.).
+However, emojis add a lot to the meaning of some tweets.
+For example, "I LOVE this artist 😍" vs "I LOVE this artist 🙄" have two very different meanings.
+This is why I chose to focus on this topic for my project.
+By incorporating emojis into text sentiment analysis, it could create a more accurate model.

-Introduction: The introduction provides background information on the topic being studied, and explains the motivation behind the research question.
-This section also highlights the novelty of the research, its importance, and its potential impact.
-[NOTE: 1-2 paragraphs]
+The dataset that I used was taken from Kaggle (Tweets With Emoji, 2023).

 Methodology/Dataset: This section explains the research design, including the data sources, data collection methods, and analysis techniques used.
 It also discusses any assumptions made and the rationale behind the chosen methods.
 [NOTE: 2-4 paragraphs]